1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 What is Irritable Bowel Syndrome Mixed?

-Irritable Bowel Syndrome Mixed (IBS-M) is a subtype of IBS where you experience both constipation and diarrhea.
-It combines features of IBS-C (constipation) and IBS-D (diarrhea), with stools often shifting from hard to loose within the same week.
+A contraindication of IBS is Irritable Bowel Syndrome Mixed (IBS-M), in which you suffer constipation, as well as diarrhea.
+It is a combination of IBS-C (constipation) and IBS-D (diarrhea), where stool tends to change in hard to loose within a single week.
 The ICD-10 code for IBS-M is K58.2.

 Common Symptoms